KyleRego/KyleRego.github.io/collections/_posts/2024-08-01-terrible-time-using-port-445.markdown

 mathjax: false
 ---

-While writing this post, a few times I considered a reader might say it does not show the best security practices, which I don't necessary disagree with.
+While writing this post, a few times I considered a reader might say it does not show the best security practices, and I don't necessarily disagree with that.
 In this case, access to the relevant ports was only allowed for my IP address.
 Also, the environment is a personal VM without anything important.

 # The real blog post here